 Family and Friends

-Though there is never a reference to Phoenix having living family, he does have an adopted daughter named Trucy, a 15 year old magician and one of the main characters in the 4th Ace Attorney game.
-In grade school Phoenix was good friends with Larry Butz, and Miles Edgeworth.
+Though there is never a reference to Phoenix having living family, he does have an adopted daughter named Trucy, a magician (15 years old in Apollo Justice's present-day) and one of the main characters in the Apollo Justice: Ace Attorney.
+In grade school Phoenix was good friends with Larry Butz and Miles Edgeworth.
 He remains friends with them throughout the entire Phoenix arc of the series.
-Phoenix also has close ties to the Fey family.
-Especially Mia, Maya, and Pearl.
+Phoenix also has close ties to the Fey family, particularly Mia, Maya, and Pearl.
 From what we saw in the series, Phoenix has had one girlfriend, Dalhia Hawthrone, who calls him "Feenie."
 Many of Phoenix's other friends call him "Nick."
 Phoenix is also known to be a friend of Kristoph Gavin.

 In Elementary School

 When Phoenix was 9, he was accused of stealing Edgeworth's lunch money.
 The teacher thought it would be fair to have a "trial."
-Though there was no proof involved, it was declared guilty that Phoenix had stolen the money.
-The class claimed where Phoenix was too sick to participate in gym that day, he stole the money while he was alone in the classroom.
+Though there was no proof involved, Phoenix was declared to have stolen the money.
+The class claimed that, where Phoenix was too sick to participate in gym that day, he stole the money while he was alone in the classroom.
 After the class continued to tease and bully Phoenix, Edgeworth stood up for him and stated that with no evidence to prove Phoenix guilty, the blame could not be pinned on him.
 This event is one of the most important of the Ace Attorney franchise, as it is what inspires Phoenix to become a lawyer.
 It was later revealed that the money had been stolen by Larry Butz.

 As a Lawyer